 Ρίζα Ρίζα (Riza Riza)

 If you were looking for a real “local” place to sip cocktails and hang out with hip Athenians on a Friday or a Saturday night in Koukaki, Riza Riza would be it.
 This wonderful day to night bar has a charming, homely atmosphere during the day and is a popular spot to grab a spot of lunch or dinner.

-Come nightfall, Athenians flock here in their dozens to enjoy Greek-style cocktails infused with local liquours such as ouzo or raki.
+Come nightfall, Athenians flock here in their dozens.
+They head to Riza Riza to enjoy Mediterranean-style cocktails infused with Greek alcohols such as ouzo or raki.
 It is not uncommon to walk by Riza Riza and find that it is so crowded that people are spilling out onto the street clutching their drinks.

 Where: Falirou 68, Athina 117 41, Greece

 Materia Prima is a little slice of paradise for the aspiring wine connoisseur.
 The bar boasts a selection of more than 300 exquisite wines that are sourced from all over Greece and Europe.
 Tastings and events are hosted here regularly.